robpomeroy/vscode-launcher/README.md

 - Configurable paths for Windows and WSL workspaces
 - Dynamic UI that adjusts to window resizing
 - Clear visual feedback for selected items
+- Selector for VS Code Insiders or standard VS Code, with the last used selection remembered

 ## Requirements